-Put a large tea kettle on top boil water.
+Put a large tea kettle of water on to boil.

 To a medium sized sauce pan, add the cream and the tea bags, bring just to a simmer, then remove from the heat.
 Cover the pot and let stand for 10 minutes.

-Meanwhile, combine the eggs, sugar and salt in a medium size heat proof bowl.
+Meanwhile, combine the eggs, sugar, vanilla extract and salt in a medium size heat proof bowl.
 Whisk until incorporated, but don’t over mix.
 You don’t want any foam or bubbles.

 Slowly add 1/4 cup of the hot cream to the egg mixture, while whisking.

 Slowly stream in the remaining cream into the egg mixture until fully incorporated, do not over mix or create foam.